Bark Mitzvah: History

 The first recorded Bark Mitzvah took place in Beverly Hills California in 1958.
 According to the Beverly Hills Courier, Max and Janet Salter celebrated the coming of age of their black cocker spaniel Duke of Windsor (Windy for short).
 Janet coined the term "Bark Mitzvah" on the invitations.
 Over the next 50 years, Max and Janet threw several more Bark Mitzvahs whenever one of their dogs turned 13.

 In 1997, the first widely recorded Bark Mitzvah was celebrated, receiving scrutiny and disapproval from several rabbis.
 One rabbi expressed his distaste for Bark Mitzvahs in a letter to the editor of The New York Times, describing the celebration as "nothing less than a desecration of a cherished Jewish tradition" and claiming that Bark Mitzvahs "degrade some of the central principles of Jewish life".

 Although the idea of the Bark Mitzvah is frowned upon by some, the idea spread throughout the United States, and the celebrations have continued to occur.
 The ceremonies became increasingly popular on the East and West Coasts in the early 2000s.
 As a result, specialty pet stores and dog bakeries now offer special Bark Mitzvah party packages, party favors, and gifts.
+A Jewish coming-of-age song, "Max (The Bark Mitzvah Song)", won Larry Lesser the Best Humorous Song award at the 2021 New Mexico Music Awards.